callmelazarus/leetcode-codewars-journey/README.md

 **Today I worked on:**
 - Reorder list m143 (NTR)
+- Remove Nth Node From End of List - m19

 **Reflection:**
 - LL is it's own beast
+- It was GREAT to figure out m19 on its own, but it was definitely a grind...
+It helped to take some breaks and come back to it.
+I couldn't help but think - how would I approach this on an interview, as the temptation to just walk away from the problem was strong...
+I need more mental grit.
+- m19 reminded me why we need to have a solution_pointer to the head of the SLL, as well as another pointer.
+The regular pointer allows you to manipulate the SLL, and the solution_pointer will be used to return as the solution.
+It was great to do this on my own, without the guidance of a soultion.

 **Lesson:**
+- it helps to write out the problem on the screen, with notes, and print statements that define variables to confirm that I'm doing what I anticipate things correctly.

 ## Dec 23, 2022 - Fri